remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 1. Redeploy your function: `npx remotion lambda functions deploy`
 1. Migrate according to the changelog below:

+## Unreleased

+- Deleted `save-browser-logs` function in favour of the new CloudWatch solution.
+Pass `--log=verbose` instead and see CloudWatch for more detailed logs.

 ## November 28th, 2021

 Version hash: `3.0.0-lambda.158+f214b5355`